The 3 Ways to Vote in Florida

 • Voters with disabilities have a right have a right to receive assistance from anyone the voter chooses, as long as it is not their employer or union representative.
 This goes for in-person voting and voting by mail.

-• Voters with disabilities have a right to accessible voting by mail, which enables people who are blind or print impaired to mark secret, independent, and verifiable vote-by-mail ballots using a computer.
+• Voters with disabilities have a right to accessible vote-by-mail, which enables people who are blind or print impaired to mark a secret, independent, and verifiable vote-by-mail ballot using a computer.
 Contact the Supervisor of Elections office to request remote accessible vote-by-mail.

 • Disability Rights Florida hotline: 877-352-7337